-The conceptual development plan for Haute Mer B would entail a combination of TLPs from which wells, likely long drain horizontal wells, could be drilled and tied back to the TLPs.
+The conceptual development plan for the Haute Mer B license area would entail a combination of Tension Leg Platforms ("TLPs") from which wells, likely long drain horizontal wells, could be drilled and tied back to the TLPs.
 Processing of oil would be done on a TLP at a central location before being exported to shore either via dedicated pipeline, existing facilities and pipeline; or tanker via calm buoy.
 Depending on the type of reservoirs being developed, the wells could be highly deviated to horizontal and using various completion techniques (e.g., stimulation, selectivity or sand control) and lift as required for reservoir pressure support and to improve recovery.